gabrielsoltz/metahub/README.md

-      "EC2.19 Security groups should not allow unrestricted access to ports with high risk", "Security groups should only allow unrestricted incoming traffic for authorized ports", "EC2.18 Security groups should only allow unrestricted incoming traffic for authorized ports", "EC2.22 Unused EC2 security groups should be removed" ],
+      "EC2.19 Security groups should not allow unrestricted access to ports with high risk", "Security groups should only allow unrestricted incoming traffic for authorized ports", "EC2.18 Security groups should only allow unrestricted incoming traffic for authorized ports", ],
     "AwsAccountId": "012345678901",
     "AwsAccountAlias": "AccountA",